What Is the ECB?

 Why is the ECB press conference important for traders?

-The press conference after each rate decision provides critical signals about the future direction of monetary policy.
+The press conference after each rate decision provides signals about the future direction of monetary policy.
 Changes in the statement's wording and the President's remarks are closely analyzed by traders.
+The Q&A session in particular often delivers unexpected information that was not contained in the written statement.